fopeiro/docs/termux/Base configuration.md

-# How to download Spotify content from an Android phone
+# Base configuration

-This document describes a procedure to download Spotify content from an Android phone.
+This document describes a procedure to install Termux in an Android phone, configure SSH and open a remote session in the terminal.

-The process involves installing a Termux environment with a Python stack that can run the Zotify script to do the actual downloads.

 ## Install Termux